DevBoiAgru/Multiplayer-pong-python/README.md

 ## Dependencies
 - Pygame (for the client)

+### Pong.py is a simple pong game.
+Control the left paddle with w/s and the right paddle with up/down arrow keys

 ## I made this game to learn about sockets and tcp connections so its very rough, and very far from a finished product.